Call for Artists and Performers

 No appointments - auditioners will be seen on a first come, first serve basis.

-FOR ALL CHARACTERS: Please bring a headshot and resume.
-Please prepare two one-minute Shakespeare monologues.
+Please bring a headshot and resume and prepare a one-minute contemporary monologue

 70 N. Mentor Ave.

 Parking lot is located behind the building but please enter through the front of the

 building into the lobby.
 There is also nearby street parking available.

 RATE: Actors and understudies will be paid as hourly employees based on the current Los Angeles County minimum wage.
 For this production the minimum wage is $10 per hour.